den-vm/PricingDrugs/README.md

 3) Open the "ZHVNLP table" tab and load the registry (unpacked file);
 4) Open the "Calculated registry" tab and click the "Calculate" button to perform the calculation;
 5) Click the "Save file" button and save the calculated registry.
+6) Click "Save registry update date from file" to save the date when the registry was updated.